mardyuntalan/event-registration/README.md

 ## Technologies Used

 - Python with Django framework for backend development.
-- HTML, CSS, and JavaScript for frontend design.
+- HTML, CSS, and JavaScript for front-end design.
 - MySQL database for data storage.
 - Bootstrap framework for responsive web design.